ci-ai/AGI-Survey-2022/README.md

 NAS EVALUATION IS (NOW) SURPRISINGLY EASY](https://arxiv.org/pdf/2201.13396.pdf)
 - [Fair ranking: a critical review, challenges, and future directions](https://arxiv.org/pdf/2201.12662.pdf)
 - [Bioinspired Cortex-based Fast Codebook Generatio](arxiv.org/pdf/2201.12322.pdf)
+- [How to build a cognitive map: insights from models of the hippocampal formation](https://arxiv.org/pdf/2202.01682.pdf)
 ---------------------

 #### Some. but all theories and theories.. and..